monikakaczan/CrazyCards/README.md

 A React web app that allows customers to filter though all the avaliable cards and pick the right one for them.

+### First step:

+Clone this repository and run `npm install` to install all the dependencies.

 ### Run the app:

 In the project directory, you can run: